srikanth-mettukuru/multi-agent-travel-planner/README.md

 A multi-agent travel planning application that creates comprehensive itineraries using Azure AI Foundry's agent orchestration capabilities.

+## ⚠️ Important Disclaimer

+**This is a demonstration application.** The Flight Agent and Hotel Agent generate realistic-looking fictional data for demonstration purposes only.
+This application is **not connected to any real travel booking APIs** or live travel data sources.
+Please do not use this information for actual travel planning or booking.

 ## 🤖 How It Works

 This application uses a **multi-agent architecture** built in Azure AI Foundry to generate detailed travel itineraries.